Loading...

 How to consume Breakfast Bars (Oats, Sugar, Raisins, Coconut, Include Granola Bar) without glucose spikes

-Pair your breakfast bar with a small serving of protein, such as a hard-boiled egg or a handful of nuts, to help slow down the absorption of sugar.
+Add a source of protein, such as a boiled egg or a handful of almonds, to your meal.
+This can help slow down the absorption of sugar.

 Include Healthy Fats

-Incorporate foods rich in healthy fats like a small amount of avocado or a few slices of almond to stabilize blood sugar levels.
+Incorporate foods like a small serving of avocado or a spoonful of nut butter.
+These healthy fats can help stabilize blood sugar levels.

 Read Labels Carefully